Gh0st virus removal guide

-Gh0st is a remote access/administration tool (RAT) which is designed to control infected Windows computers remotely.
-Gh0st gets installed on computers through other malware that opens a backdoor for it which results in allowing cyber criminals to control infected computers.
-Typically, RATs can be used for various purposes, either way, most of them can cause victims serious problems related to privacy, finances, and other issues.
+Gh0st is remote access/administration tool (RAT) used to control infected Windows computers remotely.
+Gh0st is installed on computers through other malware that opens a 'backdoor'.
+This allows cyber criminals to control the infected computers.
+RATs can be used for a number of purposes, however, when misused by criminals, many cause serious problems relating to privacy, finances, etc.

-As a rule, RATs can be used to access victim's microphone, webcam, log keystrokes.
-Some variants of Gh0st can be used to install cryptocurrency miners or/and various trojan-type programs.
-Keystroke logging is a feature that helps cyber criminals to log keystrokes, in other words, to record keys pressed with a keyboard.
-By using it cyber criminals can steal various credentials like logins and passwords of various accounts.
-They could get access to banking or email accounts, Facebook, Telegram and so on.
-Stolen accounts may be used to make fraudulent transactions, purchases, extract money from other people, send scam/spam campaigns, etc. Furthermore, Gh0st could be used to install a cryptocurrency miner on infected systems and use computer's hardware to mine one or another cryptocurrency (solve mathematical problems).
-Typically, programs of this type cause high CPU and/or GPU usage which leads to higher electricity usage and decreased computer performance.
-People who have cryptocurrency miners installed on their computers get higher electricity bills, experience unexpected shutdowns, hardware overheat and other issues.
-Cyber criminals can use Gh0st to infect computers with various Trojans as well.
-Examples of trojan-type programs are Nymeria, Retefe, Vigorf and so on.
-They may be designed to distribute other malware like information stealers, ransomware and other, high-risk viruses.
-To avoid any of the potential damage that can be caused using Gh0st we recommend to uninstall it as soon as possible.
+RATs are sometimes used to access the victim's microphone and webcam, and to log keystrokes.
+Some variants of Gh0st can be used to install cryptocurrency miners and/or various trojan-type programs.
+The keystroke logging feature helps cyber criminals to log keystrokes.
+I.e., record keys pressed on the keyboard.
+Using this data, cyber criminals can steal credentials such as logins and passwords of various accounts.
+They might gain access to banking or email accounts, Facebook, Telegram, and so on.
+Stolen accounts can be used to make fraudulent transactions, purchases, extort money from other people, send scam/spam campaigns, etc. Furthermore, Gh0st might be used to install a cryptocurrency miner on infected systems and use computer hardware to mine a cryptocurrency (by solving mathematical problems).
+Typically, these programs cause high CPU and/or GPU usage, which leads to higher electricity consumption use and diminished computer performance.
+People who have cryptocurrency miners installed on their computers receive higher electricity bills, experience unexpected shutdowns, hardware overheating, and other issues.
+Cyber criminals can use Gh0st to infect computers with various Trojans.
+Examples of trojan-type programs are Nymeria, Retefe, Vigorf, and so on.
+They might be designed to distribute other malware such as information stealers, ransomware, and other, high-risk viruses.
+To avoid potential damage that can be caused by Gh0st, we recommend that you uninstall it immediately.

 |Name||Gh0st remote access trojan|